 Candidates must take the simultaneous portion of the exam first.
 If one does not exist, candidates must take the portions that are available, either consecutive, sight or both.
 The scores of any passed part of the exam can be carried for a maximum of two years.
 The same version of the test can be taken a maximum of two times and cannot be retaken more than once in a six months period.

 When a full or abbreviated proficiency exam does not exist in the candidate’s language, candidates are required to take an Oral Proficiency Interview (OPI) and the Versant Spoken English language test no later than six months after passing the written examination.
 Candidates in this category must also agree to take and pass a full or abbreviated oral proficiency exam in their foreign language when available.

-During the interview, candidate’s foreign language skills are evaluated by expert raters during a telephone interview.
+During the interview, expert raters evaluate the candidate’s foreign language skills during a telephone interview.
 Candidates travel to a location with secure access to a phone line where they are required to provide a valid government issued photo ID and other verifying information.
 During the interview, the rater assesses the language skills and fluency level of the candidates in their language.
 Candidates must perform at the superior level.
 Results are reported back to the ICP and the candidate.

 If I fail any part of the oral proficiency exam, can I take it again?

 Candidates who fail the simultaneous portion of the exam may retake the test again but they must wait at least six months before attempting to retake the test.
 Candidates that pass the simultaneous portion but fail the consecutive or sight portions must retake whichever part they failed within one year.
 Candidates must pass all three parts of the oral proficiency exam within two years of the date they passed the simultaneous portion, which is equivalent to one testing cycle.
 The testing cycle requirement is not triggered until the candidate passes the simultaneous part of the exam.